BOOK - "Jazz Guitar Chords & Arpeggio

 George Van Eps

-as his all-time favorite jazz guitar player however also cited Carl Kress as
+as his all time favorite jazz guitar player but also cited Carl Kress as

 important for his chord playing.
-He also cited
+He also spoke of

 Chuck Wayne, Jimmy